deephdc/fasterrcnn_pytorch_api/README.md

 ## Dataset Preparation

-To train the FasterRCNN model, your dataset should be in coco format (.xml).
-Organize your data in the following structure:
+To train the FasterRCNN model, your annotations should be saved as XML files.
+Please organize your data in the following structure:
 ```
 data
     ├── train_imgs